-The Riviera balcony & coast paths
+The Riviera balcony & coastal paths

 from the backcountry villages to the seaside